-Originally approved June 2018, replacing the following rescinded policy statement:
+Originally approved June 2018, replacing the rescinded policy statement "Public Training in Cardiopulmonary Resuscitation and Public Access Defibrillation" (1984-2018)

 The American College of Emergency Physicians (ACEP) believes that patients with a medical emergency as defined using the prudent layperson standard must have universal access to 9-1-1 based emergency medical services (EMS) systems, and supports the following principles: